RAMilewski/Video-Director-4-for-Wirecast-4/README.md

 This version of Video Director 4 is not intended to be used with Wirecast 5.

-Download the zip archive, unzip and place the Video Director 4 folder in the Documents folder of your wirecast machine.
+Download the zip archive, unzip and place the VideoDirector4 folder in the Documents folder of your wirecast machine.
 VideoDirector4/docs/index.html contains complete configuration and operation instructions.